List of pharaohs

-Ancient Egyptian king lists
+Sources and chronology

-Modern lists of pharaohs are based on historical records and, including Ancient Egyptian king lists and later histories, such as Manetho's Aegyptiaca, as well as archaeological evidence.
-Concerning ancient sources, Egyptologists and historians alike call for caution in regard to the credibility, exactitude and completeness of these sources, many of which were written long after the reigns they report.
-An additional problem is that ancient king lists are often damaged, inconsistent with one another and/or selective.
+Modern lists of pharaohs are based on historical records, including ancient Egyptian king lists and later histories, as well as archaeological evidence.
+Concerning ancient sources, Egyptologists and historians alike call for caution regarding their credibility, exactitude, and completeness; many of them were written long after the reigns they report.
+An additional problem is that ancient king lists are often damaged, inconsistent with one another, and/or selective.